Biden has plenty of responsibility to shoulder over Afghanistan | Kim Sengupta

 It need not have happened.
 The war need not have ended so humiliatingly for the US, and so painfully for the Afghans.

-The security presence for the last six years – around 2,400 Americans, just under a thousand from Nato, and 750 from the UK – was an insurance against the insurgents and the elements of the Pakistani military and the intelligence services, ISI, who fed and watered them.
+The security presence for the last six years – around 2,400 Americans, just under a thousand from Nato, and 750 from the UK – was an insurance against the insurgents and the elements of the Pakistani military and their intelligence services, ISI, who fed and watered them.

 This was thrown away by the Trump administration at the ineptly handled talks in Qatar led by Zalmay Khalilzad, resulting in the deeply flawed Doha Agreement which gave the Taliban almost everything they demanded.